on05583/Prosthetics-Research/README.md

 Connect the ground to a different arm or to another muscle on the body, as it establishes a baseline that is used in the computation for the voltage readings.

-Power values are calculated by taking the sum of the absolute value of the magnitudes minus a standard baseline magnitude, over a range of frequencies, which gives us a more consistent “on-off” signal:
+Power values are calculated by taking the average of the absolute value of the magnitudes minus a standard baseline magnitude, over a range of frequencies, which gives us a more consistent “on-off” signal:

 $$
 input = (\sum_{i=start frequency}^{end frequency} (|magnitude[i] - {\text{WET ELEC}}|))/({\text{number of frequencies}})